apache/cordova-docs/docs/en/2.7.0rc1/guide/upgrading/windows-phone/index.md

 ## Upgrade to 2.4.0 from 2.3.0 ##

 ### In Visual Studio's Solution Explorer window:
-1. Create a new Apache Cordova WP7 2.4.0 Project
+1. Create a new Apache Cordova WP7 or WP8 2.4.0 Project
 2. Copy the contents of your 'www' folder to the new project, and be sure these items are added to the VS project.
 3. Update your HTML to use the new cordova-2.4.0.js file.
 4. Copy and overwrite any splash screen, or icon images.